isadon/RMessage/README.md

 }
 ```

-The following properties can be set when creating a new notification:
+The following arguments can be passed in programmatically when creating a new notification:

 * **viewController**: The view controller to show the notification in.
 This might be the navigation controller.
 * **title**: The title of the notification view